centralnicgroup-public/rtldev-middleware-documentation/docs/internetbs/whmcs/whmcs-ibs-registrar.md

 From the TLDs that require additional data we currently support: .co.uk, .org.uk, .me.uk, .uk, .eu, .be, .asia, .fr, .re, .pm, .tf, .wf, .yt, .it, .de, .nl, .tel, .us

 **NOTE**: If you want to offer .it domain names, please copy the file itterms.html (or itterms-it.html for the italian variant, please rename it then) to the root of your WHMCS installation.
 Find the files under `modules/registrars/ibs`.

+**NOTE**: The above way via `/resources/domains/dist.additionalfields.php` is not a recommended way, still suggested by our documentation since years.
+We will rewrite that mechanism to a future-safe way.
+Just a matter of time and priorities.
+Also, please keep in mind that you have to apply the current solution after each WHMCS upgrade again.

 ## Localization support